-Have you noticed that your eyes often feel dry, easily become fatigued with tight eyelids, appear red and swollen, itchy, have a sensation of foreign objects, experience increased eye discharge, sticky discharge, and sensitivity to light?
-If you're experiencing these symptoms, it is possible that you may have dry eye syndrome.
-According to estimates from the American Academy of Ophthalmology (AAO), approximately 340 million people worldwide suffer from dry eye syndrome.
-It has become a prevalent eye disorder in today's society, particularly in work environments where electronic devices are used for extended periods.
+Do your eyes often feel dry, fatigued with tight eyelids, appear red and swollen, itchy, have a sensation of foreign objects, experience increased eye discharge, sticky discharge, and sensitivity to light?
+If you're experiencing these symptoms, then you may have dry eye syndrome.
+Dry eye disease affects more than 340 million people around the world.
+It has become increasingly common in people who use electronic devices for extended periods.

 The tear film, which covers the surface of the eye, plays a vital role in maintaining eye health, comfort, and optimal vision.
-Composed of lipid, aqueous, and mucin layers, the tear film's proper function and balance are crucial for ensuring an adequate and high-quality tear secretion.
-When there is an issue with one of these layers, such as inadequate lipid secretion or a decrease in the mucin layer, it can affect the quantity and quality of tears, leading to insufficient lubrication of the eyes and the development of dry eye syndrome.
+It is composed of three key layers – lipid, aqueous, and mucin layers – that work in unison to maintain optimal performance.
+When one of these layers fails to function properly, such as inadequate lipid or tear secretion, it can eventually lead to the development of dry eye disease.

 Facilitate hydration to nourish the underlaying cornea and contains antimicrobials to protect the eye